Resource Circulation -Water-

 Policy

-We will continue to implement Group-wide initiatives to effectively utilize water resources and reduce water intake.
+The Oji Group uses external tools to assess water-related risks such as water scarcity at each business site and utilizes water resources in accordance with regional conditions.
+Through stakeholder engagement, the Group undertakes operational improvements to reduce water withdrawal and water usage, and actively pursues the circular use of water.
 We also communicate to our suppliers our ideas on water resource management as outlined in the Oji Group Sustainability Action Guidelines for Supply Chains, and work to reduce water consumption throughout the entire supply chain.

 Structure